SysKitTeam/docs-point/point-collaborators/request-workspace-access.md

   * Owners
   * Members
     * You can search for a specific user in the Workspace by using the search bar, located in the top right of the screen

+{% hint style="information" %}
+After you've submitted the request, **it will need to be approved by a third party**.
+This will depend on who the Access Request policy lists as responsible for approving requests for that Workspace.
+{% endhint %}